apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Patrick Mahomes, Brittany Mahomes visit kids shot at Chiefs parade**
+**Blastoff!
+Japan's new H3 rocket returns to flight after first test failure**

-You can read more about it [here](https://abcnews.go.com/US/patrick-mahomes-brittany-mahomes-visit-kids-shot-chiefs/story?id=107304603).
+You can read more about it [here](https://www.youtube.com/watch?v=9McmZVMNHXU).

 ## Requirements
 - Python 3.8